20 Things I've Learned That Save Money While Traveling in Europe

 I have a knack for unintentionally renting flats above Pakistani restaurants in neighborhoods with a high number of Middle Eastern restaurants.

-Most notably, in Barcelona, Las Ramblas del Raval is lined with with them, and it's also true for many major European cities thanks to the influx of immigrants from Eastern Mediterranean countries in recent years.
+Most notably, in Barcelona, Las Ramblas del Raval is lined with them, and it's also true for many major European cities thanks to the influx of immigrants from Eastern Mediterranean countries in recent years.
 All of them are cheap since the prices haven't been jacked up for paella-crazed tourists, and by and large completely blow away the shwarma we get in the United States.

 7) Enjoy the wine.